On a pinning model in correlated Gaussian random environments: Introduction

-On the other hand, Caravenna, Sun and Zygouras \cite{CSZ16} proposed a new perspective on disorder relevance/irrelevance: noting that disorder relevance means that an arbitrarily small amount of disorder (i.e., for any $\beta>0$) changes the features of the underlying homogeneous model, it is possible that if the strength of disorder is tuned down to zero at a proper rate (i.e., $\beta_N\to0$) as the system size tends to infinity, then the disorder will persist in the resulting continuum model.
+On the other hand, \cite{CSZ16} proposed a new perspective on disorder relevance/irrelevance: it is possible that if the strength of disorder is tuned down to zero at a proper rate (i.e., $\beta_N\to0$) as the system size tends to infinity, then the disorder will persist in the resulting continuum model.
 This phenomenon has been shown for the i.i.d.\ disorder by studying weak limits of rescaled partition functions for the directed polymer model in \cite{AKQ14} and for pinning models, directed polymer models and the Ising model in a unified way in \cite{CSZ16}.
 For related results on directed polymers, we refer to \cite{rang20, cg23} for the case when the disorder is correlated in space but independent in time, to \cite{rsw24} for the case when the disorder is correlated in time but independent in space, and to \cite{SSSX21} for the case when the disorder is space-time correlated.
-In those models, the Weinrib-Halperin prediction is not clear (the decay rates in space and in time of the correlation of the disorder in \cite{SSSX21} do not agree).
+In those models, the Weinrib--Halperin prediction is not clear (the decay rates in space and in time of the correlation of the disorder in \cite{SSSX21} do not agree).

 Inspired by the above-mentioned works, we study the weak convergence of the rescaled partition functions.
-In our setting, noting that $p=2-2H\in(0,1)$ with $H\in(\frac{1}{2},1)$, the Weinrib-Halperin prediction suggests that the disorder relevent if $\alpha>1-H$, which coincides with the condition for the existence of the weak limit for each chaos (see Proposition~\ref{prop:weak-con-Sk}).
+In our setting, noting that $p=2-2H\in(0,1)$ with $H\in(\frac{1}{2},1)$, the Weinrib--Halperin prediction suggests that disorder is relevant if $\alpha>1-H$, which coincides with the condition for the existence of the weak limit for each chaos (see Proposition~\ref{prop:weak-con-Sk}).
+When $H\in(\frac12,1)$, under the stronger condition $\alpha\geq\frac12$, we establish in Theorem~\ref{thm1} that the rescaled Wick-ordered partition functions converge weakly to an $L^2$ random variable.
+We further conjecture that for $H\in(\frac12,1)$, these rescaled Wick-ordered partition functions converge weakly to an $L^1$ random variable under the Weinrib--Halperin condition $\alpha>1-H$ (see Remark~\ref{rem:highlight} and Section~\ref{sec:discussion} for further details).